Troy City Council

 Refer to the Members page for individual phone numbers and email addresses.

 Regular City Council meetings are held on the first Thursday of every month at 7:00pm in the Council Chambers at City Hall, 433 River Street.
 Committee meetings are scheduled on a regular basis.
 Agendas and minutes for meetings are posted here.
 All meetings are open to the public.
-Every Council meeting begins with a public forum where residents of Troy can comment on any item on the agenda.
-Monthly Regular meetings also conclude with a second public forum where Troy residents can discuss any issue at all.
+Committee meetings begins with a public forum where residents of Troy can comment on any item on the agenda.
+At monthly Regular meetings, Troy residents can discuss any issue related to the City of Troy.